ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 After adding your chosen audio asset to the hierarchy, you can you can preview audio by pressing the blue play button to the top right.
 If you check the button for "Apply Effects" to the right, you will hear a preview of the audio with your customized parameters.
 If you have attenuation or spatialization options enabled, you will hear those based on your current camera position in the editor.

 Alternatively, you can activate audio at any time via script access with the audio function `:Play`.
-For example, when a player interacts with a doorbell, you may want to activate a bell SFX in a Trigger"s script.
+For example, when a player interacts with a doorbell, you may want to activate a bell SFX in a Trigger's script.
 In such a case, you may want to reference the audio with a "**CoreObject Reference**" custom property or as a child of a script.
 You can read more about scripting audio triggers and scripts in Lua via the [Audio section of the API documentation](../../core_api.md#audio).

 ### Audio Properties

 ![alt_text](../../img/Audio/SimpleSFXProperties.jpg "image_tooltip"){: .center }

 There are several customizable properties to any audio asset.
-Let"s go over what each one does, and how it affects the sound.
+Let's go over what each one does, and how it affects the sound.

 #### Enable Spatialization